 Apollo Ghost Review

 Taking your first step into the big, bad world of performance scooters can be daunting and thrilling all at once.
 Choosing a model capable of sending your adrenal glands into overdrive without doing the same to your bank balance was always going to be a challenge or, at least, it was until the Apollo Ghost glided onto the scene.
 With its supernatural design and hauntingly fast acceleration, this scooter offers a phantasmal set of features designed to take your riding experience to the next level.
-Even better, it does it without blasting through your life savings, making it the best introductory performance scooter.
+Even better, it does it without blasting through your life savings, making it the best entry-level performance scooter.

 Apollo Ghost Review: 10 Things You Need to Know